 Alternatively, an electric fireplace can be installed without any chimneys or gas lines.
 This low-maintenance alternative can be a great option for practicality, but the fire you get will only be simulated by the heated coils.
 You can play around with its built, choosing a mantel electric fireplace or settling for an electric fireplace TV stand.

 If you’re looking to completely embrace the modern look, then an ethanol fireplace is your best choice.
-In addition to the practicality and safety, you’ll have a myriad of design options to choose from.
+In addition to the practicality and safety, you’ll have a myriad of design options to choose from at ethanol fireplace suppliers.
 You can go wall-mounted or portable ones and then choose the size, shape, and flame color you like.
 Much like ethanol fireplaces, alcohol gel fireplaces deliver the same advantages.

 7. Get Creative in the Off-Seasons